juliomadridmcc/Julio-Madrid/index.md

 ## Resume
-Recent graduate of the Middlesex Technical Writing Certificate program with exposure to tools and processes related to technical writing.
-Strengths include writing, research, and a willingness to learn new things.
+Recent graduate of the Middlesex Technical Writing Certificate program with exposure to software and processes related to technical communication.
+Strengths include writing, research, and a willingness to learn new tools.

 - [Tools](#tools)
 - [Experience](#experience)